wincent/masochist/content/blog/let-me-clear-that-up-for-you.md

 ## Shell

 [Zsh](http://www.zsh.org/) is the only correct shell.
 Using Bash is a violation of the laws of physics, so please stop it before you create a dangerous wormhole in the fabric of space-time.
+Fish is a clever joke, only to be used at parties where there is a lot of alcohol.

 While we're on the subject of configuration, you should install or steal shamelessly from [my dotfiles](https://github.com/wincent/wincent).
 Working with an exact, up-to-date copy is 100% correct.
 Each deviation from that takes you one step farther from perfection.
-I reserve the right to alter the definition of perfection at any time without notice (other than via adding new commits to the master branch).
+I reserve the right to alter the definition of perfection at any time without notice (other than via adding new commits to the "main" branch).

 ## System configuration

-You should be using [Ansible](http://docs.ansible.com/)`*`.
+You should be using [Ansible](http://docs.ansible.com/)[^ansible].
 Using Puppet or Chef instead is an common mistake which you would do well to correct.

-**`*`**: Note that this is true even if you have nothing to configure; if this is the case, you should create an excuse for using Ansible, such as needing an elaborate and convoluted mechanism for installing your dotfiles.
+[^ansible]: Note that this is true even if you have nothing to configure; if this is the case, you should create an excuse for using Ansible, such as needing an elaborate and convoluted mechanism for installing your dotfiles.

 ## Calendar, Mail and "Todos"

-After an exhaustive search, I have established that [Fantastical](https://flexibits.com/fantastical) is the best calendar, the [Gmail iOS app](https://apps.apple.com/us/app/gmail-email-by-google/id422689480) and the [Gmail website](https://mail.google.com/) inside [Firefox](https://www.mozilla.org/firefox/) on the desktop) are the only way to read and send email, and [Things](https://culturedcode.com/things/) is the best todo list.
+After an exhaustive search, I have established that [Fantastical](https://flexibits.com/fantastical) is the best calendar, the [Fastmail iOS app](https://apps.apple.com/us/app/fastmail-email-calendar/id931370077) and the [Fastmail website](https://www.fastmail.com/) inside [Chrome](https://www.google.com/chrome/browser/desktop/) on the desktop are the only way to read and send email, and [Things](https://culturedcode.com/things/) is the best todo list.

-Beware of your choices here: choosing to use Microsoft Outlook is as bad as using child labor to produce internet-enabled home thermostats, and picking any email provider other than Google is morally equivalent to destroying the Amazonian rain forest.
-(To be honest, I wished I'd chosen something else, like [Fastmail](https://www.fastmail.com/), but it's hard to extricate oneself from Google's loving embrace.
-[Chrome](https://www.google.com/chrome/browser/desktop/) is actually the best web browser, but I'm recommending Firefox instead as a first baby step away.)
+Beware of your choices here: choosing to use Microsoft Outlook is as bad as using child labor to produce internet-enabled home thermostats, and picking an email provider like Google is morally equivalent to destroying the Amazonian rain forest.

 ## Backup solution